 Important: For more information or assistance finding a dental plan network provider near you, call your dental plan administered by Dental Benefit Providers, Inc. at 1-866-209-3212 (TTY 711), 8 a.m. - 8 p.m., Monday - Friday.
-PPO members who separately purchase the Optional Supplemental Dental benefit may receive both preventive and comprehensive care from Dental Benefit Providers, Inc. network provider or an out-of-network provider.
-Services received from providers who do NOT participate in the Dental Benefit Providers, Inc. network may result in higher out-of-pocket costs.
+HMO members who separately purchase the Optional Supplemental Dental benefit must receive both preventive and comprehensive care from a Dental Benefit Providers, Inc. network provider for dental services to be covered.
 Dental benefits are administered by Dental Benefit Providers, Inc.